bountonw/translate/th/misc/01_raw/TM63_th.md

 ## {TM 449.2}

 But many—not a few, but many—have been losing their spiritual zeal and consecration, and turning away from the light that has been constantly growing brighter and brighter, and have refused to walk in the truth because its sanctifying power upon the soul was not what they desired.
-They might have been renewed in holiness and have reached the elevated standard that God's word demands; but condemnation is upon them.
+They might have been renewed in holiness and have reached the elevated standard that God’s word demands; but condemnation is upon them.
 Many ministers and many people are in darkness.
 They have lost sight of the Leader, the Light of the world; and their guilt is proportionate to the grace and truth opened to their understanding, which has been abundant and powerful. {TM 449.2}

 ## {TM 450.1}

 ### Lift Up the Standard

 God calls His people to elevate the standard.
 The church must show their zeal for God in dealing with those who have, while professing great faith, been putting Christ to open shame.
 They have imperiled the truth.
 They have been unfaithful sentinels.
 They have brought reproach and dishonor upon the cause of God.
 The time has come for earnest and powerful efforts to rid the church of the slime and filth which is tarnishing her purity.
 The church of Christ is called to be a holy, powerful people, a name and praise in all the earth.
 There has been opened a fountain for Judah and Jerusalem, to wash from all uncleanness and sin.
-There is an astonishing backsliding with God's people, to whom has been entrusted sacred, holy truth.
+There is an astonishing backsliding with God’s people, to whom has been entrusted sacred, holy truth.
 Her faith, her service, her works, must be compared to what they would have been if her course had been continually onward and upward, according to grace and holy truth given her. {TM 450.1}

 ## {TM 450.2}